MIIS: A Markdown File-based CMS for IIS and Azure

 Your Markdown-based site running in less than 30 seconds:

-- Create an IIS virtual server pointing to the folder containing your Markdown files
+- Create an IIS virtual server or an Azure Web App pointing to an empty folder

 - Download the latest version of MIIS from the "Releases" section of the MIIS GitHub repository